sl2902/Data-Engineering-ND/Capstone/README.md

 - Under section APP - sas_jar_ver
 - Under section DQ - tables and table_col

 Start the Airflow server.
 From the Airflow UI, toggle the switch from OFF to ON, and refresh your page.
-You should see the dag start.
+You should see the dag start and finish to completion.
 ![image](https://user-images.githubusercontent.com/7212518/117315961-c9002980-aea5-11eb-9bdf-30d259ca829f.png)

-The scripts can be tested locally as well, like so
+The scripts can be tested locally as well, like so:

 Run
 ```
 python etl.py
 python i94_data_quality_check.py --tables='["i94_visa", "i94_travel_mode"]' --table-col='{"i94_visa": ["visa_id"], "i94_travel_mode": ["mode_id"]}'
 ```

+# Handling future scenarios
+- The data is increased by 100x
+ This can be easily dealt with by running the jobs on Amazon's EMR cluster; these are designed to handle big data frameworks, which can proecss vast quantities of data.
+As they are pricey, they can be spun up on demand, run to execute the task, and terminated on completion.
+As the final results are stored in S3, there is no loss, and S3 can handle almost infinite storage.

+- The pipelines would be run on a daily basis by 7 am every day Change the `schedule_interval = 0 7 0 0 0`

+- The database needed to be accessed by 100+ people Currently the data is stored in S3.
+Should a need arise where users would like to build dashboards on top of the data.
+Amazon offers Redshift - a scalable cloud warehouse to handle huge volumes of data, including users.